AverageMarcus/blog/src/posts/2025-04-30-my-technical-speaking-tips.md

 I'm also not a "professional" speaker.
 This isn't my full-time job, even if I sometimes do it on behalf of my company.
 But that is also why I think all of you can also be giving talks and sharing your knowledge with the wonderful community.

-So, let's dive into is shall we?
+So, let's dive into it shall we?

 ## Coming up with the talk